-International Exchange
+■ International Exchange

-Welcoming global friends: JWCU has welcomed guests from USA, South Korea, Malaysia, Mongolia, Cuba, UK and many other countries, exchanging our experiences and ideas on various issues, including: worker cooperatives, social economy, youth support, active lifestyles in old age and long-term care.
+Welcoming global friends: JWCU has welcomed guests from South Korea, China, Malaysia, USA, UK and many other countries, exchanging our experiences and ideas on various issues, including: worker cooperatives, social economy, youth support, active lifestyles in old age, long-term care and disaster reconstruction.

-Visiting global friends: Our delegates have visited various countries, including Italy, Spain, Sweden, UK and Cuba, to learn about advanced worker cooperatives as well as a wide range of issues such as agriculture, environment and long-term care.
+Visiting global friends: Our delegates have visited various countries, including Italy, Spain, Sweden, UK, South Korea and USA, to learn about and exchange our experiences as worker cooperatives as well as to discuss a wide range of issues such as agriculture, environment and long-term care.

-Information exchange: Thanks to the fellow cooperators across the globe and information technology, JWCU can also communicate with them electronically, not only to learn about what is going on in other countries (particularly on legislation) but also to disseminate information on our activities (e.g. reconstruction after the earthquake, legislative movement).
+Information exchange: Thanks to the fellow cooperators across the globe and information technology, JWCU can also communicate with them electronically, not only to learn about what is going on in other countries (particularly on legislation and innovative practice) but also to disseminate information on our activities (e.g. reconstruction after the earthquake, legislative movement, success stories, unique initiatives).

-■ Organizing International Meetings/Symposia
+Organizing International Meetings/Symposia

 JWCU has also organized international meetings and symposia on legislation (1999 & 2006), senior citizens (1999) and decent work (2004).
+At our biennial National Gathering of Cooperation in 2012, which brought the total of nearly 3,000 people together in 2 days, we also invited distinguished international guests to discuss the significant roles of cooperatives from the international perspective.